 Why You Should Hire a Wedding Planner—and What to Expect in the Process

-For assistance during your wedding day (but not throughout the entire process), opt for a day-of coordinator.
+For assistance during your wedding day (but not throughout the entire process), opt for a month-of coordinator.
 Different from an on-site venue coordinator, they’ll be solely focused on your priorities and responsible for making sure your wedding day runs smoothly.
-Typically, a day-of coordinator will begin working with you anywhere from two weeks to a month ahead of your wedding to make sure everything is in order.
-They’ll coordinate both your ceremony and reception setup, keep you and your wedding party on schedule, and handle any necessary, immediate postwedding duties, like tipping.
+Typically, a month-of coordinator will begin working with you anywhere from two weeks to a month ahead of your wedding to make sure everything is in order.
+They’ll coordinate both your ceremony and reception setup, keep you and your wedding party on schedule, and handle any necessary, immediate post-wedding duties, like tipping.
 If you’re unable to include a full-service or à la carte planner in your budget, adding a day-of coordinator to your team will help you and your partner relax and enjoy your wedding day festivities to the fullest.

-Stick to Your Budget
+They Can Help You Stick to Your Budget

-Packages can range depending on the pro you hire, but a wedding planner typically charges their clients a flat fee, an hourly rate or a percentage of their overall wedding budget.
+Packages can range depending on the pro you hire, but a wedding planner typically charges their clients a flat fee, an hourly rate, or a percentage of their overall wedding budget.
 These days, most planners list a flat fee for their contracted services.
 If they don’t, expect to set aside around 10 to 20 percent of your overall budget for a full-service planner.
 An à la carte planner will charge an hourly rate or flat fee for each service they provide, while day-of coordination is generally a flat fee.
 While hiring a planner may seem like a big chunk of your budget, it’s an investment that will give you peace of mind and ensure you enjoy the moments you’ve spent months planning.
 Plus, with an expert behind all your decisions, purchases and negotiations, you’ll save money in the long run.
 Their pull may be able to score you insider deals, and they’ll always look out for your budget so you don’t have to.

-Enjoy the Day
+They Can Help You Enjoy the Day